-The Company expended \$400,934 in exploration property acquisition costs in 2015, with no similar expenditure in Q1-16.
+The Company expended \$400,934 in exploration property acquisition costs in 2015, with only \$9,553 expended in the current period.
 A cash payment made as part of the Genesis Property Option Agreement represents the largest component of the 2015 acquisition costs.